 P: Cllr Bullen To receive correspondence from Uttlesford District Council.

 20 Close of Meeting and announcement of next meeting:

-The next meeting of the Full Council will be held at on Monday 11th May 2026 at 7.30pm.
+The next meeting of the Full Council will be held at Clavering Village Hall on Monday 11th May 2026 at 7.30pm.